adobe/buildrunner/README.rst

       - alias2

   # The 'ssh-keys' global configuration is a list of ssh key configurations.
   # The file attribute specifies the path to a local ssh private key.
-If the
+The key
+  # attribute provides a ASCII-armored private key.
+Only one or the other is
-  # private key is password protected the password attribute specifies the
+  # required.
+If the private key is password protected the password attribute
-  # password.
-The alias attribute is a list of aliases assigned to the given
+  # specifies the password.
+The alias attribute is a list of aliases assigned
-  # key (see the "ssh-keys" configuration example of the "run" step attribute
+  # to the given key (see the "ssh-keys" configuration example of the "run"
-  # below).
+  # step attribute below).
   ssh-keys:
   - file: /path/to/ssh/private/key.pem
+    key: |
+      -----INLINE KEY-----
+      ...
     password: <password if needed>
     aliases:
       - 'my-github-key'